-If we, however, lodge a person's permanent visa application we are able to pass on a 20% discount which reduces the overall total cost to $2,224.99.
+If we, however, lodge a person's permanent visa application we are able to offer a 20% discount at the citizenship application stage for anyone who wishes to re-engage our services.

 Our aim is to make the process as stress and hassle free for you as possible so you can reach your goals sooner, rather than later.